EVEI2YONE/PerlinNoise2D/README.md

 2. Set gradient type:</b>
        <p>perlin.setGradient(PerlinNoise.GradientType.RANDOM); //RANDOM, CROSS, PLUS<br></p>
 <b>
-3. Set canvas dimensions:</b>
+3a.
+Set canvas dimensions:</b>
        <p>perlin.setDimension(width, height);<br></p>
 <b>
-4. Set total perlin grids within set canvas dimensions (i.e. 32 x 32 total grids) in your canvas:</b>
+3b.
+Set total perlin grids within set canvas dimensions (i.e. 32 x 32 total grids) in your canvas:</b>
        <p>perlin.setGrids(gridsAlongWidth, gridsAlongHeight);<br></p>
 <b>
-5. Set dimensions for each grid (4x4 grid dimension - not the same as total grids):</b>
+3c.
+Set dimensions for each grid (4x4 grid dimension - not the same as total grids):</b>
        <p>perlin.setGridDimensions(gridWidth, gridHeight);<br></p>
 <b>
-6. Call noise funciton to get a value from 0.0 to 1.0:</b>
+4. Call noise funciton to get a value from 0.0 to 1.0:</b>
        <p>double scale = perlin.noise(i, j); //where i and j follow basic array parsing (top to bottom and left to right)<br></p>
 <b>
-7. Call generate to create new perlin grid with same dimensions:</b>
+5. Call generate to create new perlin grid with same dimensions:</b>
        <p>perlin.generateNoise();<br></p>
 <p>Note 1: perlin has default dimension at 1000x1000 for 32x32 total grids and RANDOM gradient type.
 Each grid is (width/32) x (height/32) dimensions</p>
-<p>Note 2: grids can be adjusted to suit customization.</p>
+<p>Note 2: grids can be adjusted to suit customization.
+So each individual call to 3a, 3b, or 3c will recreate the perlin grid for calculations.</p>
 <p>Note 3: slight artifacting remains, but disappears with 64 x 64 perlin grids</p>